hitersyw/surgical_robots/README.md

 - Resize images to be the same size, then shuffle into train/test.

+- Normalize them by centering the mean about 0.
+(This is the standard way to deal with images; we actually don't often do variance normalization.)

 - Then saves them into numpy arrays for later use.

 ## Running CNNs